Yellowhead Pass

 Approaches

-From West.
-The major attraction along the pass is at its very beginning of this approach.
-The highest mountain of the Canadian Rockies, Mount Robson, is directly next to the route (1st picture).
-Whatever climbing there is to be done to the pass follows that initial scenic smorgasbord.
-The top is broad enough to contain the multimile long Slave Lake.
+But back to the road - whatever climbing on there is to be done to the pass, immediately follows that initial scenic smorgasbord.
+After that the top is broad enough to contain the waters of a lake several miles long Slave Lake.
 The water divide is still further east.
 The second picture is taken on the broad summit area near Moose Crossing, a short distance off the paved road.

 Tours